applied

 Holding Space for a World in Transition

-In an era of escalating global crises, the ability to witness and respond with presence and compassion is more crucial than ever.
-The Global Social Witnessing Facilitator Training offers a deep exploration into the practice of attuning to world events with an embodied awareness, fostering a culture of conscious global citizenship.
 This training is designed for individuals who seek to move beyond passive consumption of news and into a space of active witnessing, where presence becomes a transformative force for healing and change.

 The training unfolds in three phases, each building on the last.
-Phase I is now open for registration.
+The self-study version of Phase 1 of the Global Social Witnessing Facilitator Training is now open for registration.
 This foundational phase is a prerequisite for continuing into the later stages of the training.
-Registration for Phase II will open in late June and will be available by application only.
+Registration for Phase II is now open and available by application only – see here.
+This training is certified.

-A 6-module training featuring esteemed teachers such as Bayo Akomolafe, Deb Dana, William Ury, Thomas Hübl, and Kosha Joubert.
+A 6-module self-study training featuring esteemed teachers such as Bayo Akomolafe, Deb Dana, William Ury, Thomas Hübl, and Kosha Joubert.
 Focuses on cultivating mindful attention, personal and collective presence, and the ability to hold space to help overcome polarization in the face of the unfolding realities of our world.

 Middle & High Income